Volume Three, Number One

 In his honor, Pendleton created the Chief Joseph blanket.
 It is woven with designs symbolizing Indian conceptions of strength and bravery so characteristic of the great chief whose courage and determination won him such great respect in peace as well as war.

-This story is only part of the front page story.
 The research used in this Special Edition was provided by the Pendleton Woolen Mills home office in Portland, Oregon.
 The editor offers grateful acknowledgements to Mike Harrell, archivist.
 Stories without specific references were edited from in-house publications published by Pendleton Woolen Mills spanning the years of 1915 to 1993.
 All photos and artwork used in this Special Edition remain the property of Pendleton Woolen Mills and are used here with permission.
-Reprint rights of this newspaper are retained by the Historical Gazette.
+This story is only part of the front page.
+When we had these in print, Pendleton gave away a copy with each of the blankets mentioned in the Gazette.
+In total, more than 50,000 copies were published and given away or sold.

 Bridget E. Smith, editor & publisher